Differential operators and families of automorphic forms on unitary groups of arbitrary signature: -adic families of automorphic forms

 Let $\left(R, \iota_\infty\right)$ consist of an $\cO_{E',(p)}$-algebra $R$ together with a ring inclusion $\iota_\infty: R\hookrightarrow \IC$.
 Given an automorphic form $f$ defined over $R$, we view $f$ as a $p$-adic automorphic form via $\Psi$ or as a $\ci$-automorphic form after extending scalars via $\iota_\infty: R\hookrightarrow \IC$.

 \begin{rmk} The $\ci$-automorphic forms $G_{k, \nu, F}$ are closely related to the $\ci$-Eisenstein series studied by Shimura in \cite{sh}; the difference between Shimura's Eisenstein series and these ones is the choice of certain data at $p$, which allows one to put $G_{k, \nu, F}$ into a $p$-adic family.
-For $R = \IC$, these are the Fourier coefficients at $s=\frac{k}{2}$ of certain weight $\underline{k}$ $\ci$-automorphic forms $G_{k, \nu, F}\left(z, s\right)$ (holomorphic at $s=\frac{k}{2}$) defined in \cite[Lemma 9]{apptoSHLvv}.
+For $R = \IC$, these are the Fourier coefficients at $s=\frac{k}{2}$ of certain $\ci$-automorphic forms $G_{k, \nu, F}\left(z, s\right)$ (holomorphic in $z$ at $s=\frac{k}{2}$) of parallel weight $k$ defined in \cite[Lemma 9]{apptoSHLvv}.
 We do not need further details about those $\ci$-Eisenstein series for the present paper. \end{rmk}